-By taking a language at GCSE you'll have amazing skills and a valuable talent that's applicable to almost everything you do - so, it's quite a handy subject really.
-A language GCSE builds on what you've already learnt in years 7 and 8 and you probably know more than you think.
-By taking a language GCSE, you don't just learn the language, you get to find out about other people, countries and cultures so it really is an interesting and varied subject that opens doors to working across the world.
+By taking a language at GCSE you'll have amazing skills and a valuable talent that's applicable to almost everything you do - so, it's quite a handy subject.
+A language GCSE builds on what you've already learnt in years 7, 8 and 9 and you probably know more than you think.
+By taking a language GCSE, you don't just learn the language, you get to find out about other people, countries and cultures so it is an interesting and varied subject that opens doors to working across the world.